We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-New targets are in place, with the aim of delivering a net insurance margin of 13% in 2026 and £100mn in cost cuts by the end of 2025.
+Several targets have been reiterated.
+Amongst these are growing the net insurance margin to 13% in 2026 and delivering £100mn in cost savings by the end of 2025.

 Our view

-And so, back to reality.
-Full-year results painted a better picture than we’ve had for some time.
+Recent results have painted a better picture than we’ve had for some time.
 But there’s a long way to go before this turnaround is complete.
 It’s no secret Direct Line has struggled over the past few years to deal with a challenging motor insurance market.
-Given Motor makes up close to half of all active policies, the unprofitable contracts written over the past 12-18 months have weighed on recent performance.
+Given Motor makes up close to half of all active policies, the unprofitable contracts written over the past 18 months have weighed on recent performance.

-But aggressive price hikes have finally caught up with inflated costs.
+Aggressive price hikes have finally caught up with inflated costs.
 New policies are being written at levels in line with a net insurance margin of above 10% - back in the land of profit.
-But Direct Line was slower to raise prices than the wider market which means it’ll take longer to feel the benefits than peers.
+Direct Line was slower to raise prices than the wider market which means it’ll take longer to feel the benefits than peers.

-With a new CEO and an improving market, the Motor business looks to finally have a footing from which it can grow profitable business.
+With a new CEO and an improving market, the Motor business looks to have a footing on which to grow profitable business.

 Aside from Motor, performance across other business lines has been pretty good.
 Home insurance is a big part of the operation and remains profitable despite an uptick in claims inflation.
-Price hikes are again being called on, leading to a drop in customers - not just in Home but in Motor too.
-That's part of the strategy though, margins are being prioritised over volumes in the current climate and is something we can get behind for now.
+Price hikes are again being called on, but customer numbers are proving a little more resilient than in Motor.

 Direct Line Group key facts